jftsang/jftsang.github.io/content/calculus-of-variations-formalism.md

 ## The variation $\delta F$

-Now, we want to see what the "derivative" of $F[y]$ is at the "point" $y$, where a "point" $y \in U$ is a function.
+Now we want to see what the "derivative" of $F[y]$ is at the "point" $y$, where a "point" $y \in U$ is a function.
 By analogy with the finite-dimensional case, we first consider the variation of $F$ along a certain "direction" $\eta$ – this direction is also a member of $U$.
 So we consider the behaviour of
 $$
 \Delta_y [\eta] = F[y + \eta] - F[y]
 $$